 More Client Involvement and Greater Satisfaction

 Agile depends on feedback from consumers.
-Clients are able to deliver comments in real-time, ensuring they are incorporated into the final product.
-This is far easier than with more traditional approaches, which tend to be less flexible and seek to gather feedback later on, when more the work has been already completed.
+Clients are able to deliver comments in real time, ensuring they are incorporated into the final product.
+This is far easier than with more traditional approaches, which tend to be less flexible and seek to gather feedback later on when more of the work has been already completed.
 Ultimately, this leads to greater client satisfaction.

 Fewer Risks